ThemeBoy/SportsPress/includes/sportspress/readme.txt

 == Changelog ==

 = 2.0.6 =
+* Tweak - Display squad numbers in defense section.
-* Tweak - Display squad numbers in defense section and sync statistics when editing event.
+* Tweak - Display shared values in both offense and defense sections and sync when editing event.

 = 2.0.5 =
 * Fix - Hide team column in player statistics for player-vs-player sports.